-Consultation is under way about the possible establishment of an independent Environmental Protection Agency (EPA) for Queensland.
+Consultation about the possible establishment of an independent Environmental Protection Agency (EPA) for Queensland has closed.

-The consultation seeks to understand the views and needs of the community and stakeholders about the future of environmental regulation in Queensland.
+The consultation sought to understand the views and needs of the community and stakeholders about the future of environmental regulation in Queensland.

 An EPA is an organisation responsible for environmental protection and regulation.